bitplane/bitplane.net/dev/python/index.md

 * 📱 [t9](t9) -
   A Python implementation of Nokia's T9, from back when that was a thing.
 * 🗄️ [filefrag](filefrag) -
-  Python library to access Linux File Extents
+  Python library to access Linux File Extents.
 * ⌨️ [audio-keylogger](audio-keylogger) -
   Train a model to reconstruct keypresses from audio.
 * 👾 [plansi](plansi) -